 Tarantulas are well-known for being low-maintenance pets.
 They do not need a whole lot to thrive.
 Give them a good tank, good substrate, and good food, and you’ll go a long way in making them happy!
 With that being said, there are some things to know to properly care for your eight-legged friend.

 The Mexican Pink Tarantula is terrestrial, so tanks must be broader and longer than tall to avoid falls from high places.

 A vial is enough for spiderlings as long as they have enough substrate and hydration.
 Juveniles should have a tank of at least 8x8x8.
 As adults, anything smaller than 12x12x12 is a bad idea.

 It’s better to have a tank of at least 18x18x12, so they can have plenty of room to move, hide, and show off their beautiful colors.
-The MPT is very uncomfortable when she doesn’t have a place to hide, so give her enough hiding places.
+Your Mexican Pink Tarantula will be very uncomfortable when she doesn’t have a place to hide, so give her enough hiding places.

 A piece of bark, some artificial plants, moss, and leaves will help her feel safer and avoid stress.
 Also, it’ll help her build her web, which will make it easier for her to feed, and it’s part of her ideal burrow.